jsdelivr/data.jsdelivr.com/README.md

 // =>
 {
-    "rank": 7, // number of packages with more hits "total": 122152394,
+    "rank": 7, // number of packages with more hits; null if the package doesn't have any hits "total": 122152394,
     "versions": {
         "2.2.4": {